USEPA/e-manifest/README.md

 Once you have completed this registration you may use either https://test.epacdx.net/ or https://rcrainfopreprod.epa.gov/rcrainfo/ to log on to the application.

 Obtaining an API Key
 If you signed up for an API Key, you may select one by clicking on the 'Tools' menu and API selection.
 The API page will allow you to generate your unique API ID and Key.
-The API ID and Key can be used to access our webservices which are documented at:
+The API ID and Key can be used to access our webservices which are documented at: (https://github.com/USEPA/e-manifest/blob/master/Services%20Information/June%20Release%20Supported%20Services%2006%2030.pdf) and if logged into e-Manifest at:

 Upcoming Iterations